Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Sketch of the proof of Theorem

 where $q_{b_k}$ denotes the invariant density corresponding to the drift $b_k$.
 The problem is to find $y_k$ and the corresponding localized kernels such that \eqref{eq: lower_delta} ist satisfied.
 This is rather involved due to the dependence of $q_{b_k}$ on $b_k$ itself.
 Our ansatz is as follows: we define

 with

-and $y^w$ is a location that depends continuously on $w$.
+where $y^w$ is a location that depends continuously on $w$ and $K_T^\beta$ is a local Lipschitz approximation to the solution $K_\beta$ of \eqref{eq: optimal_recovery} in case $\beta<1$.
 The particular dependence on $w$ in $h_T^w$ is inspired by the optimal bandwidth for detection where the bandwidth depends in the same way on the invariant density.
-For such a drift function $b^w$, \eqref{eq: lower_delta} is equivalent to the following fixed point problem.
+For such a drift function $b^w$, \eqref{eq: lower_delta} is equivalent to the following \textit{fixed point problem}